boydorr/rdiversity/README.md

 `rdiversity` is a package for R based around a framework of similarity-sensitive diversity measures.
 It calculates the diversity of a population and its constituent subcommunities inclusive of similarity between individuals.
 Similarity may be defined as taxonomic, phenotypic, genetic, phylogenetic, functional, and so on.

+This package is still in alpha and under heavy development, and so we do not guarantee its correctness, although we are aware of no problems with it.
+Please raise an issue if you find any problems.

 ## Installation

 To install the latest development version of rdiversity, simply run the following from an R console: